-"Doctors could soon prescribe sex robots for patients with sexual dysfunction," explains the doctor Marianne Brandon, psychotherapist and sexologist, at the last Symposium of the Society of Applied Evolutionary Psychology.
+"Doctors may soon be prescribing sex robots for patients with sexual dysfunction," explains the doctor Marianne Brandon, psychotherapist and sexologist, at the last Symposium of the Society of Applied Evolutionary Psychology.

 In her presentation, the doctor predicted the widespread diffusion of hyper-realistic humanoid robots within a decade: they will provide a sense of greater involvement in sexual activity while also contemplating elements of personality and interpersonal skills: it will not be so rare to witness some infatuation, or paraphilias related to these (former?) objects.
 However, it will be something we will measure ourselves relatively soon.